Holy Willie's Prayer: The real Holy Willie

-Fisher's complaint against Hamilton was heard and adjudicated by the Presbytery of Ayr, as is stated in Burn's own commentary on the poem.
+Fisher's complaint against Hamilton was heard and adjudicated by the Presbytery of Ayr, as is stated in Burns' own commentary on the poem.
 (In the Presbyterian polity of the Church of Scotland, a presbytery is a regional council of ministers and elders.
 It may function as a court when complaints against members, or more likely, ministers are brought to it.)
 Hamilton won the case.
 Hence, Holy Willie complains bitterly to God not only against Hamilton himself but also against the Presbytery: